prebid/prebid.github.io/dev-docs/bidders/relay.md

 The Relay Bid Adapter makes requests to the Relay Exchange API which supports OpenRTB.

 Therefore the only bid param required is the the `accountId`, all Prebid Ad Unit fields will be automatically inferred via Prebid's ORTB Converter.
 If any field on the request requires customization it is configurable using [First Party Data - Prebid.js](https://docs.prebid.org/features/firstPartyData.html#supplying-adunit-specific-data) via `ortb2` interface.
+We support all FPD fields: site.content.data, site.ext.data., user.data, user.ext.data.